Datavault-UK/automate-dv/src/dbtvault-dev/docs/gettingstarted.md

 6. Our macros assume that you are only loading from one set of load dates in a single load cycle (i.e. Your staging layer contains data for one ```load_datetime``` value only). **We will be removing this restriction in future releases**.

+7. You should read our [best practises](bestpractises.md) guidance, this is coming up next.

 ## Setting up sources

 We will be using the ```source``` feature of dbt extensively throughout the documentation to make access to source